opringle/named_entity_recognition/README.md

 ## To do

 1. include more features and CNN component:
-    - input needs all spacy features + charachters in each token
+    - input needs all spacy features + characters in each token
     - iterator needs modifications to output variable length seq from input arrays
-    - network graph needs modifications to use CNN on charachters
+    - network graph needs modifications to use CNN on characters
-    - netowrk graph needs modifications to append CNN features + spacy features to embedding array
+    - network graph needs modifications to append CNN features + spacy features to embedding array

 2. Train model to > 80% F1 score on [small kaggle dataset](https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus)
 3. get prediction symbol working with bucketing: needs to be a bucketing module